RubensZimbres/Repo-2016/Readme.md

 <b> R - H2O Deep Learning: </b>	is a Neural Network model developed to predict recommendations and word-of-mouth advertising.

+<b> R - Imbalanced classes </b> is a model for employee churn, where features have no correlation with target variable and also there are imbalanced classes in the proportion 1/20.
+A logistic regression from scratch is applied, a hill climbing gradient is used to define the best threshold for the logistic function and after that, boosting was compared regarding AUC in a ROC plot.

 <b> Logistic Regression + Gradient Descent + Boosting </b> is a model where features have no correlation with target variable.
 Logistic Regression with Gradient Descent was applied, and then Boosting.

 <b> R - MNIST: </b>	is a solution for the MNIST dataset, developed from scratch.